Using Colour in Advertising - Communicating With Colour

 Communicating with Colour - Wealth

 Can colours really make a difference between high and low end sales?
 There aren’t likely to be many cultures that don’t prize gold to some extent.
 It is a colour we have learned from ancient societies to associate with wealth.
 We also commonly find (at least in UK culture) that very dark blue or even black can carry connotations of professionalism, luxury and desirability.
 Adverts for high end cars, for example, make use of dark backgrounds.
-Simple compositions with strong contrasts between light and dark are a common device for selling high end products.
+Simple compositions with strong contrasts between light and dark are a common device for selling high end products such as perfume and watches.
 Using colour in advertising is about creating these kinds of connections in people’s minds.

 Communicating with Colour - Evoking Emotional Responses

 Advertising images are seeking where possible to trigger an emotional response in the viewer.
 At the beginning we mentioned briefly the associations that colours can carry for us.
 To increase the effectiveness of our advertising photography, we can match up the moods that a colour suggests with our desired outcome in the viewer.
 For example, take a look a the two pictures below.

 A viewer might see the lipstick image and think about standing out, being passionate and in a state of excitement.
 They may even connect it with the expression “making a splash” (being noticed, catching the eye, etc.).
 So, if you are in the kind of mood where you want to be seen then you might connect with this.

 Similarly, the deodorant is linked to remaining cool and not sweating.
 The name itself (“Ice Dive”) suggests that the image should be styled to emphasise the cool theme.
 So, blue was a natural choice.
 If the viewer wants something that helps them to feel like they can keep cool or keep their cool for long periods of time then they may connect with the advert.